roblox-aurora/ModRemote/README.md

 * Wrapping existing RemoteEvent instances
 * Wrapping existing RemoteFunction instances
 * RemoteFunction server result caching (client-side)
+* Registering remotes that are parented to server scripts

 Removed
 * Compatibility with non-Filtering games - new projects should be using FilteringEnabled.